trycourier/courier-ios/README.md

 ### **(Recommended) Setup the Courier Notification Service**

-To be sure your Courier workspace knows that a sent push notification was delivered to the device, it's recommended that you setup the Courier Notification Service.
-If this service is not setup, your workspace will not know if the push actually makes it to the device.
+Without adding the Courier Notification Service your Courier workspace will not know when Courier delivers the push notification.

-Follow this tutorial setup the service.
+Follow this tutorial setup the service!
 (No code required 😄)

 ![Entitlement setup](https://github.com/trycourier/courier-ios/blob/master/service-extension-tutorial.gif)